-Had the exceedingly violent and mischief-minded “Crave” taken itself a bit more seriously, it might have been a dangerous thing -- a kind of “Catcher in the Rye” for unstable film nerds, a fantasy-fueling picture of a sympathetic outcast with a vigilante instinct and a vivid imagination.
+Had the exceedingly violent and mischief-minded “Crave” taken itself a bit more seriously, it might have been a dangerous thing — a kind of “Catcher in the Rye” for unstable film nerds, a fantasy-fueling picture of a sympathetic outcast with a vigilante instinct and a vivid imagination.
 As is, helmer-writer Charles de Lauzirika’s accomplished debut feature is too funny and self-aware to be disturbing, but it’s certainly memorable, and should find a distributor and a place in the hearts of genre fans.